Agungvpzz/Survival-Analysis/README.md

 <div align=center>

   ![Chrun Composition](https://github.com/user-attachments/assets/0e880dc6-daab-408c-9a00-8a0f7858b6c7)
-  The pie chart indicates that 26.5% (1869) of our customers have churned.
+  The pie chart shows that 26.5% (1869) of our customers have churned.
 </div>